 We’d recommend arriving about 15 minutes before doors open, just to make things easier.

 Wheelchair users will be shown into the auditorium, it’s level access straight into the venue.
-Any customers who need a seat in the balcony (Dress Circle), note that there's a number of steps and stairs from the foyer to this upper level, please do let us know in advance if you require assistance or alternative arrangements, and we shall do our best to help you.
+Any customers who need a seat in the balcony (Dress Circle), note that there's a number of steps and stairs with turns from the foyer to this upper level.
+Please do let us know in advance if you require assistance or alternative arrangements, and we shall do our best to help you.

 There’s an accessible toilet controlled by a RADAR key which staff will provide access to if needed.
 It’s just outside the auditorium on ground level.
 There are more toilets available in the same area, so please speak to any member of staff for directions and assistance, especially if you’re visiting us for the first time.